Kingdom of Jimma: Establishment

 It was shortly after his son Abba Jifar II assumed the throne that the power of the neguses of Shewa began to reach into the Gibe region for the first time in centuries.
 As Lewis notes, "Borrelli, Franzoj and other travellers accorded him little hope of retaining his kingdom for long."
 However, heeding the wise advice of his mother Gumiti, he submitted to Menelik II, and agreed to pay tribute to the negus, and counseled his neighboring kings to do the same.
+Although Hadiya state initially surrendered to the Abyssinians, opposition grew quickly and a resistance movement formed under their new leader Hassan Enjamo, numerous nobles of the Jimma kingdom including the brother of king Abba Jifar joined the militia in Hadiya.

-However, none followed his example, and King Abba Jifar instead found himself enthusiastically helping the Shewan king conquer his neighbors: Kullo in 1889, Walamo in 1894, and Kaffa in 1897.
+King Abba Jifar instead found himself enthusiastically helping the Shewan king conquer his neighbors: Kullo in 1889, Walamo in 1894, and Kaffa in 1897.
 In 1928, the tribute of Jimma amounted to MTT87,000 and an additional MTT15,000 for the army.

 Following the death of Abba Jifar II, Emperor Haile Selassie seized the opportunity to finally annex Jimma.
 As Harold Marcus observes, the kingdom's "autonomy had been undermined by the declining world economy, the deteriorating health of its ruler, the road that slowly advanced from Addis Abeba, the advent of air power, and the transcendent needs of modern, centralized power."
 On 5 May 1932, the official newspaper Berhanena Selam editorialized that the kingdom was in danger because her king, Abba Jifar, was old and ill and his grandson and heir no longer properly obeyed the central government and was using the kingdom's revenues to build up an army.
 Seven days later, on 12 May, 400 soldiers and a team of administrators descended upon Jimma and brought the kingdom to an end.
 During the reorganization of the provinces in 1942, the last administrative traces of the kingdom vanished into Kaffa Province.